northerner/danielkingdev_plug/priv/posts/2023/10-15-holding-state-in-elixir.md

 end
 ```

-With this in place I just need to add the agent to my supervision tree with a line in the `children` array, that will make sure the process is always running, available to any other process by calling `Blog.Mastodon.statuses()`.
+With this in place I just need to add the agent to my supervision tree with a line in the `children` list, that will make sure the process is always running, available to any other process by calling `Blog.Mastodon.statuses()`.

 ```elixir